Facilitator-Cards/facilitator-cards/content/blog/card-of-the-month-anonymous-q-a.md

 After reading out the question, ask if any participants want to come up to the Hot Seat to give their answer to that question and follow-ups the group may have.

-## Why We Love It
+## Why We 💛 It

-The power of anonymity should not be underestimated.
+The power of anonymity is not to be underestimated.
 Whether your participants are students who might be embarrassed to ask questions in front of their friends, co-workers who don’t want to say the wrong thing in a professional development seminar, or participants who don’t want to speak in front of a large crowd, Anonymous Q&A has got their back!

-There are so many situations where it becomes high risk to admit when we don’t know the answer to a question.
+There are so many situations where it becomes high risk to admit when we don’t know something.
 Anonymous Q&A is a process that provides simple psychological safety.

-For more about our best practices for answering sessions, **check out our full blog post.**
+Want specific guidance for enhancing how you answer questions? [**Read Meg’s best tips & practices!**](https://www.facilitator.cards/blog/how-to-answer-questions/)